Scott Rosenbaum

 Scott Rosenbaum is an American film and television screenwriter, producer, and showrunner.
 He has served as the executive producer and showrunner of multiple series including ABC's science fiction drama V, Fox's crime drama Gang Related, NBC's Chuck and as an executive producer on FX's drama The Shield.
-As an original member of The Shield writing staff, Rosenbaum won a Golden Globe for Best Drama, an American Film Institute Award for Best Television Drama as well as the George Foster Peabody Award.
-He is currently the executive producer and showrunner of Queen of the South for USA Network.

-Education and personal life
+Biography

 Rosenbaum graduated from the University of Michigan and is married to television director Elizabeth Allen Rosenbaum.